CZERTAINLY/CZERTAINLY/README.md

 ![CZERTAINLY-logo](czertainly-logo/czertainly_color_H.svg)

-CZERTAINLY is a platform for effective and efficient certificate lifecycle management for companies of any size and individuals.
+CZERTAINLY is a platform for effective and efficient trust lifecycle management for companies of any size and individuals.
 One of its goals is to provide an easy and affordable way to secure digital communication and support information security in more and more connected world.

 CZERTAINLY is released as a commercial open source project under the [MIT License](LICENSE.md).
 Additional features and services are available under subscription plans.
 If you are interested in subscription, please contact us through [CZERTAINLY Official Web](https://www.czertainly.com) or use the [CZERTAINLY Offical email address](mailto:getinfo@czertainly.com) email address.